Level 3, A Level

 How Will I Be Taught and Assessed?

 You will be expected to stay up-to-date with current events, in order to participate in discussions relating to the content taught in class.
 If you have commitment and enthusiasm then you will easily be able to manage the challenging workload both in and outside of the classroom.
-You will be assessed by written examinations with two exams at the end of both years.
+You will be assessed by written examinations and a non-examined assessment, with two exams at the end of the second year.
 Therefore, a strong level of written English is encouraged given the essay structure of exams.

 Why Should I Choose Seevic College?

-- The course offers opportunities to undertake fieldwork to explore the regeneration of the London Docklands and Olympic Park.
+- The course offers opportunities to undertake a wide range of fieldwork.

 - Geography has consistently been voted as one of the most employable degree subjects because of the transferable skills and knowledge you will gain.